Coronavirus US: Andrew Cuomo's sad announcement about child infections

 At first, it was believed children were not susceptible to the symptoms of coronavirus, and acted only as carriers.

-But disturbing new evidence shows that is very unlikey to be true.
+But disturbing new evidence shows that is unlikely to be true.

-In his daily press briefing on Friday, New York's governor Andrew Cuomo said almost 100 children statewide who had testive positive for COVID-19, were reportedly showing "toxic shock" symptoms similar to those caused by the so-called Kawasaki disease – a rare inflammatory condition in children.
+In his daily press briefing New York's governor Andrew Cuomo today said almost 100 children statewide who had tested positive for Covid-19 were reportedly showing "toxic shock" symptoms similar to those caused by the so-called Kawasaki disease – a rare inflammatory condition in children.

-Tragically, one five year old boy died in New York City this week from the mystery condition linked to the coronavirus, according to Mr Cuomo.
+Tragically, a 5-year-old boy died in New York City this week from the mystery condition linked to the coronavirus, according to Cuomo.

-The boy, who died Thursday, was one of 73 children in the Empire State who have developed symptoms similar to the disease after contracting COVID-19, Mr Cuomo said.
+The boy, who died yesterday NZ time, was one of 73 children in the Empire State who had developed symptoms similar to the disease after contracting Covid-19, Cuomo said.

 "So this is every parent's nightmare, right?
 That your child may actually be affected by this virus.